al3xisrobles/user-space-packet-filter/README.md

 - Packet filtering process → captures and filters market data (this project).
 - Trading algorithm process → consumes filtered data and makes trading decisions.

 In a standard setup, these two processes would be scheduled separately by the OS, which could introduce context switches.
-However, in ultra-low-latency environments like HFT, we pin them to specific CPU cores and use polling to minimize OS intervention.
+However, in ultra-low-latency environments like HFT, we pin them to specific CPU cores and use polling and a producer/consumer design scheme to minimize OS intervention.

 ---